SteveBarnett/Remixing/_thinking/self-compassion.md

 	<li>The People-Pleaser perhaps formed as a increase-the-feedback-loop reaction to a model of quiet, subtle, praise.</li>
 	<li>The Perfectionist perhaps formed as a bit of a clarity-based complementary-opposite-reaction to a model of quietness and indirectness.</li>
 	<li>The Critic is perhaps part of my natural tendency for analysis.</li>
+	<li>I have a perhaps <a href="/thinking/traits/">trait</a>-based tendency towards thinking in binaries, so either something is a success or a failure, no middle ground.</li>
 </ul>

 <h2>Practice approach</h2>